-The property owner needs to hire a plumber to obtain a televised sewer line inspection video.
+The property owner needs to hire a contractor to obtain a televised sewer line inspection video.
 The sewer line must be free of water and you must televise the line from the home to the city main.
 Once you have the video, upload it here for review.

 - Accepted video formats include: MP4, WEBM, OGG, OGGV, MP3, WAV, OPUS, and OGA file types.

 - Links to YouTube videos are not accepted for record-keeping purposes.

 Once Video is Submitted